autistic-symposium/blockchains-security-toolkit/master_solidity/saving_gas/README.md

 <br>

-- *In DeFi, any gas saving is an edge.
-Below are some notes on tricks we use.*
-- Note that in Solidity, the maximum size of a contract is restricted to 24 KB by [EIP 170](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-170.md).
+- in Solidity, the maximum size of a contract is restricted to 24 KB by [EIP 170](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-170.md).